nasebah/arabic-text-summarization/README.md

-1. NLTK librarye
+1. NLTK library

-2. TEXT SUMMARIZATION
+2. Text Summarization

- - TEXT SUMMARIZATION USING THE FREQUENCY METHOD
+ - Text Summarization Using the Frequency Method
    In this method we find the frequency of all the words in our text data and store the text data and its frequency in a dictionary.
 After that, we tokenize our text data.
 The sentences which contain more high frequency words will be kept in our final summary data.

 Summarization Output: